 · 6 min read

 Both answer the phone when you can’t.
-Only one can check your calendar, quote your prices, and confirm the booking by SMS.
+Only one can check your calendar, quote your prices, and confirm the booking.
 A practical comparison for service businesses.

 If you’ve decided you can’t keep missing calls, you have two realistic options short of hiring: a human answering service, or an AI receptionist.
 They sound similar — someone (or something) picks up when you can’t.
 In practice they do very different jobs.